Watkin's Tower

 Watkin's Tower was a partially completed iron lattice tower in Wembley Park, Middlesex, England.
 Its construction was an ambitious project to create a 358 m-high visitor attraction in Wembley Park to the north of the city, led by the railway entrepreneur Sir Edward Watkin.
-Marketed as the "Great Tower of London", it was designed to surpass the height of the Eiffel Tower in Paris, and it was part of Wembley Park's emergence as a recreational place.
+Marketed as the "Great Tower of London," it was designed to surpass the height of the Eiffel Tower in Paris, and it was part of Wembley Park's emergence as a recreational space.
 The tower was never completed and it was demolished in 1907.
 The site of the tower is now occupied by the English national football ground, Wembley Stadium.

 Names

 Numerous names and nicknames were given to the tower during its planning, construction and legacy.
 These include Watkin's Tower, Watkin's Folly, the Wembley Park Tower, the Wembley Tower, the Metropolitan Tower, and the London Stump.

 History

 A caricature of Watkin by "Ape", published in Vanity Fair in 1875.

 Sir Edward Watkin (1819–1901) was a British Member of Parliament and railway entrepreneur, noted for being chairman of nine different British railway companies.
 He was an ambitious visionary, and presided over large-scale railway engineering projects to fulfil his business aspirations.
 He began work on the construction of a channel tunnel under the English Channel, with the aim of connecting his lines to the railway network in France, and successfully opened the Great Central Main Line.
 Although his channel tunnel project failed in 1881, Watkin remained a driven innovator, inspired by grand schemes which could augment his railway empire.

 Among his numerous railway executive appointments, Watkin was chairman of the Metropolitan Railway (MR), an expanding London transport company which was later to become the Metropolitan line of the present-day London Underground system.
 Watkin was keen to attract more passengers onto his trains and was aggressively extending his railway into Buckinghamshire.
 He also considered transporting Londoners out into the countryside as a business opportunity and needed a major attraction to lure the crowds out of the city and onto his trains.
 To this end, Watkin purchased a tract of land near a rural Middlesex hamlet called Wembley, adjacent to the route of the Metropolitan Railway, with the goal of building an amusement park laid out with boating lakes, a waterfall, ornamental gardens (the park land had previously been landscaped by Humphry Repton and known as Wembley Park in the 18th century), and cricket and football pitches.
 The crowning glory of Watkin's amusement park was to be a soaring metal tower which would be centrepiece of the pleasure park and would offer panoramic views of the surrounding countryside, just 12 minutes from Baker Street station.

 The paying public was to gain access to Wembley Park and its tower by train, arriving at the new Wembley Park station which the Metropolitan Railway constructed specially for the attraction, incorporating additional platforms to handle the large crowds which Watkin confidently anticipated would flock to the park.
 The station opened in 1893–4.